openface/onset-alien-invasion/README.md

 ### TODO

-- Decorate the world
-- Figure out how to introduce vehicles
 - Scoreboard
-- Welcome screen (choose character)
 - Smooth the mothership event
+- Add other activities/rewards
+- Add more loot drops